ECHOEProject/echoe/doc/documentation.md

 Notably absent from ECHOE's transcription standard are the following paleographical and codicological data:

-- Manuscript damage not interfering with readings (e.g. holes predating the text)
+- manuscript damage not interfering with readings (e.g. holes predating the text);
-- Scribal word spacing (e.g. the separation of prefixes; the affixation of &lt;⁊&gt;)
+- scribal word spacing (e.g. the separation of prefixes; the affixation of &lt;⁊&gt;);
-- Letter-forms beyond the ones specified in @tbl:metadata
+- letter-forms beyond the ones specified in @tbl:metadata;
-- Scribal performances postdating ca. 1200 (notably absent is the tremulous hand of Worcester)
+- scribal performances postdating ca. 1200 (such as the tremulous hand of Worcester).

 # Annotated Indices of Body Elements and Universal Attributes